 Dr. Granger is the Billy S. Guyton Distinguished Professor, Professor of Physiology and Medicine, Director of the Cardiovascular-Renal Research Center, and Dean of the School of Graduate Studies in the Health Sciences at the University of Mississippi Medical Center.

 Michael E. Hall, MD, MCCTR Director of Clinical and Population Studies

-Dr. Hall is an Associate Professor of Medicine, Physiology, and Radiology.
+Dr. Hall is the Chair of the Department of Medicine, and an Associate Professor of Medicine, Physiology and Cardiology.
 He also serves as the Co-Director of Cardiac Imaging at the University of Mississippi Medical Center.